AleksandarTulic/User-Manager/Backend/README.md

 ```

 > [!IMPORTANT]
 > The diagram provided illustrates the sequence of middleware execution when the user is logged in.
-If a resource is public, the user request will only traverse through the ResponseJsonMiddleware.
+If a resource is public, the user request will only traverse through the ResponseJsonMiddleware (<i>as seen previously</i>).

 ## Libraries